SkyTemple/skytemple/docs/plugin_dev.rst

         def depends_on(cls) -> List[str]:
             """
             This returns a list of modules that your plugin needs.
-This can be another plugin module or one of the built-in modules, which are listed in SkyTemple's setup.py (or in the future it's pyproject.toml).
+This can be another plugin module or one of the built-in modules, which are listed in SkyTemple's pyproject.toml.

             You can reference these other modules and rely on functionality in them.
             """